Meet Patrick McIntyre, the NFSA's new CEO

-Patrick McIntyre has over 25 years’ experience in arts and cultural management.
-Prior to joining the NFSA as CEO, he served as Executive Director of Sydney Theatre Company (STC) for over 11 years.
+Patrick McIntyre has more than 25 years’ experience in arts and cultural management.
+Prior to joining the NFSA as CEO, he served as Executive Director of Sydney Theatre Company (STC) for more than 11 years.

 What attracted you to the NFSA?

 The collection, first and foremost.
 It is fascinating not only because it charts the evolution of Australian culture, but also of recording and broadcast technologies.
 The race to protect the collection by digitisation not only safeguards it but will make it more easily shareable, and the opportunities coming out of that will be really powerful.
 And personally, I’m a weird combination of impatient modernist and nostalgic sentimentalist: my Instagram is full of street art, and my Pinterest is 19th century photography.
 So I think working in a 21st century audiovisual archive will suit me.

 What inspires you, and gets you up in the morning?

 What gets me up in the morning is about four alarms and a strong cup of coffee.
 I am not a morning person.
 I get inspiration all over the place.
 I get a lot of the 'I must try harder!' type inspiration from reading biographies or from documentary films.
 I get a lot of 'I should try that!' inspiration from general reading and web surfing – I think about my work in the arts and culture industry all the time and love hearing about new approaches to business, communication and technology in other industries.
 And I can get bursts of that formless, euphoric type of inspiration from simple things like catching a sudden gust of jasmine on a hot afternoon walking home from the shops.